a photo of alexa and google assistant smart speakers

 Another recent survey found that five percent of Amazon Echo owners had discarded the speaker due to concerns about the always-on microphone.

 Louis Georgiou, managing director of Code Computerlove, said: "This survey reinforces that we're probably not using the technology to its full capabilities.
-We're still quite conservative and limited in the tasks we're asking our devices to perform.
+We're still quite conservative and limited in the tasks we ask our devices to perform.
 My prediction is that we'll see a move towards more valuable and worthwhile interactions - instead of just asking Alexa for a weather forecast when we can look out of the window."

 Like GearBrain on Facebook